Steven Eggert sent these

 This chassis requires only the lengthening of

-and possibly using heavier rear springs.
-This chassis
+possibly using heavier rear springs.
+This chassis would

-would accommodate a variety of special use or
+accommodate a variety of special use or dual-purpose

-lengthwise seats would take care of up to eight
+would take care of up to eight people.
+Much equipment

-people.
-Much equipment could be carried in the boxes
+could be carried in the boxes under the lengthwise

 Remember that on open highways these vehicles

-sixty miles per hour; in low speed range the top speed
+miles per hour; in low speed range the top speed is

-is reduced to fifteen miles per hour for heavy going.
+reduced to fifteen miles per hour for heavy going.
+This

-This long chassis model can he used for a variety of
+long chassis model can he used for a variety of other

 |

-strange little photo, very poor condition because it was
+little photo, very poor condition because it was clipped

-clipped out of YouTube video.
-It would be nice to find
+out of YouTube video.
+It would be nice to find the real

-the real photo, but the maker of the video had grabbed
+photo, but the maker of the video had grabbed the image

-the image from somewhere else.
-It is a midget
+from somewhere else.
+It is a midget travel trailer being

 |